SairamPimple/AttentiveLightNet_Lightweight_CNN_for_Lung_Disease_Classification/README.md

-# Efficient Lung Disease Detection Using AttentiveLightNet
+# Efficient Lung Disease Classification Using AttentiveLightNet
 ### A Novel Lightweight CNN with Attention and Adaptive Dropout

 This repository contains the implementation of **AttentiveLightNet**, a novel deep learning model designed for highly efficient and accurate binary classification of lung diseases (**Normal vs. Pneumonia**) from chest X-ray images.